raphaelmdcoelho/Brain/Technology/BASH/Bash.md

 ### Grep

-[[grep]] is a command line utility in Unix and Linux systems, used for finding a search patterns in the content of a given file.
+[[Technology/BASH/grep]] is a command line utility in Unix and Linux systems, used for finding a search patterns in the content of a given file.

 <hr>